Burst-Statistics/burst/readme.txt

 Not...yet.

 == Change log ==
+= 1.2.1 =
+* Fix: Fixed an issue where adding role capabilities would result in a fatal error.

+== Change log ==
 = 1.2.0 =
 * Feature: Introducing defer/footer as option
-* Feature: Introducing new tracking method
+* Feature: Introducing new  improved tracking method
 * Improvement: Feedback notices

 = 1.1.5 =